EliotKhachi/publicZk/202401280229/README.md

 # MIT License

-When applied to a set of files and/or associated documentation files (the "Software"), the MIT license grants rights for anyone to use, copy, modify, and/or publish/distribute/sell the Software.
+When applied to a set of files and/or associated documentation files (the "Software"), the MIT license 1) states that this Software doesn't come with any warranty and 2) grants any person the rights to use, copy, modify, and/or distribute the Software under the following conditions:

-The two conditions are that the original copyright (i.e. Copyright © 2024 \<copyright holders\>) and this permission notice must be applied to any copied files.
+1. The original copyright (i.e. Copyright © 2024 \<copyright holders\>) is applied to any copied files.

-And the software does not come with any warranty.
+2. This permission notice is applied to any copied files.

 ## References
 [The MIT License](https://mit-license.org/)